niteshpal-25/Data_Structure_Algorithums/README.md

 What if all elements are the same?
 What if the array has only one element?

-**Description Inserting an element at a specific index in an array means placing the new element at that position while shifting the existing elements to the right to make space.**
+**4 Description Inserting an element at a specific index in an array means placing the new element at that position while shifting the existing elements to the right to make space.**

 The process depends on the type of array: